dsnyder7427/RoboHelp/docs/serve.md

 To create a temporary WDL file, you must perform the following steps in order.

 1. Login (if your session has ended).
-If necessary, see LOGON for details.
+If necessary, see [LOGON](https://dsnyder7427.github.io/Worldox-Web-API/logon.html) for details.
 2. Send OPENWDL.
-For details, see OPENWDL (Create Temp WDL).
+For details, see OPENWDL (Create Temp WDL)[OPENWDL](https://dsnyder7427.github.io/Worldox-Web-API/openwdl.html).
 3. Send FINDFILES to create a temporary list (Create Temp List).
 (FINDFILES is used for the Get List SERVE command.)
 You will need the List ID from Create Temp List output.
-For details, see FINDFILES (Get List, Create Temp List, SORTFILES).
+For details, see [FINDFILES](https://dsnyder7427.github.io/Worldox-Web-API/findfiles.html).
 4. Use the SERVE command, FILEWDL Update Temp WDL.
-For details, see SetField.json FILEWDL (Update Temp WDL).
+For details, see SetField.json FILEWDL (Update Temp WDL)[SetField.json](https://dsnyder7427.github.io/Worldox-Web-API/filewdl.html#set-field-json).

 ## Download a Temporary WDL File